PerimeterX/perimeterx-chrome-extension-demo/README.md

 ## Getting Started

-To integrate the PerimeterX JavaScript and reCaptcha sensors, add the following snippet to the Chrome Extension main .js file:
+To integrate the PerimeterX JavaScript sensor and Human Challenge, add the following snippet to the Chrome Extension main .js file:

 ```javascript
 (function () {